Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Authenticity and Traceability

 Soil water content has also been a focus of ML models in agricultural management. \cite{nr119} introduced TPE-CatBoost, incorporating soil moisture and environmental factors, with SHAP demonstrating model sensitivity to environmental changes. \cite{nr118} used TPE-GBDT to map soil water content across the Yellow River Delta, identifying key variables such as soil texture and vegetation. \cite{nr10} applied SVMs and SHAP to highlight essential factors in digital soil mapping, reinforcing the integration of terrain and geological data for effective agricultural management.
 The idea of selecting the most suitable soil has also been explored by \cite{nr186}, who aimed to improve crop quality by classifying different soil types using an ML model, and applied SHAP to highlight the most important features influencing the model's decisions.
-Similarly, \cite{nr152} presented an RF model for predicting soil fertility, using SHAP to highlight various physicochemical soil properties that determine fertility levels.
+Similarly, \cite{nr152} presented an RF model for predicting soil fertility, using SHAP to highlight various physicochemical soil properties that determine fertility levels. \cite{nr229} proposed an IoT framework that collected soil and weather data to provide real-time crop recommendations, using RF and a NN as predictive models and explaining the results with LIME.
+Finally, \cite{nr215} used XGBoost to analyze soil data and predict wheat varieties in Morocco, once again explaining the results with SHAP and PDP.